PixelCAM: Pixel Class Activation Mapping for Histology Image Classification and ROI Localization: Results and Discussion

-We first evaluate \pixelcam using the standard WSOL protocol over \glas and \camsixteen dataset~\cite{rony23}.
 Results are reported in Tab.~\ref{tab:accuracy-bloc-source}.
 Combining our method with a WSOL baseline often provides an improvement in localization accuracy.

 Over \glas dataset, our method improves the \pxap performance by (+5.6\%,+9.8\%,+8.5\%) compared to the WSOL baseline methods (DeepMIL, GradCAM++, LayerCAM) respectively, while on \camsixteen dataset, our method gains +4.4\%,+15.0\%,+33.0\%, respectively.
 Fig.~\ref{fig:visual-example-glas} shows visual prediction examples.
 The localization performance gains are supported by statistical significance, as confirmed by t-tests, in Tab.~\ref{tab:tstat-results}, yielding very low p-values (below 0.05).
 Additionally, our method improves classification performance as well.
 This indicates that well-separated classes at pixel-feature level in our model help improve localization but also facilitate global image classification.
 We further provide measures of how well are separated FG and BG pixel-features in Fig~\ref{fig:histogram_glas_separability} on the \glas test set.
 These results show that \pixelcam histogram of class separability index is shifted to the right compared to the baseline.
 This indicates a better class separability.